Azure/data-api-builder/README.md

 #### Which configuration file is used?

 1. Hawaii runtime determines the name of the configuration file based on environment values, following the same behavior offered by ASP.NET Core for the `appsettings.json` file.
-It expects the configuration file in the the same directory as the runtime.
+It expects the configuration file in the same directory as the runtime.

 2. The precedence followed is in the following order from high to low: